codebreaker55/MVP/README.md

 CI/CD Pipeline: GitHub Actions automate the build, test, and deployment process.
 Each merge into the main branch triggers the CI/CD pipeline, ensuring continuous integration and delivery.

 # Data Flow:
+## User Interaction:
-*User Interaction: The user interacts with the frontend through the web browser or mobile app.
+The user interacts with the frontend through the web browser or mobile app.
+## API Request:
-*API Request: The frontend sends an HTTP request to the ASP.NET Core Web API.
+The frontend sends an HTTP request to the ASP.NET Core Web API.
+## Business Logic Processing:
--Business Logic Processing: The API gateway forwards the request to the business logic layer, which processes the request.
+The API gateway forwards the request to the business logic layer, which processes the request.
+## Database Interaction:
--Database Interaction: The business logic layer interacts with the data access layer to perform CRUD operations on the SQL Server database.
+The business logic layer interacts with the data access layer to perform CRUD operations on the SQL Server database.
+## API Response:
--API Response: The data access layer returns the processed data to the business logic layer, which then sends the response back to the frontend through the API gateway.
+The data access layer returns the processed data to the business logic layer, which then sends the response back to the frontend through the API gateway.
+## User Interface Update:
--User Interface Update: The frontend updates the user interface based on the data received from the backend
+The frontend updates the user interface based on the data received from the backend